 Putin may go to war to capture Ukraine.
-With Belarus, he did it without firing a shot
+With Belarus, he did it without firing a shot.

-Belarusian Defense Minister Viktor Khrenin announced that joint drills would continue after the end of massive joint military exercises with Russia Sunday, citing “the aggravation of the situation” in eastern Ukraine.
+Belarusian Defense Minister Viktor Khrenin announced that joint drills would continue after the end of massive joint military exercises with Russia on Sunday, citing “the aggravation of the situation” in eastern Ukraine.

 The announcement runs contrary to earlier pledges from Minsk officials that Russian troops would go home when the drills ended.